MonitorControl/MonitorControl/README.md

 _* With some limitations - full functionality available on macOS 11 Big Sur or newer._

+For macOS Sequoia compatibility [v4.3.2 or newer](https://github.com/MonitorControl/MonitorControl/releases) is required!

 ## Supported displays

 - Most modern LCD displays from all major manufacturers supported implemented DDC/CI protocol via USB-C, DisplayPort, HDMI, DVI or VGA to allow for hardware backlight and volume control.